LuizLich/ARjs-Application-view-3d-models-web/README.md

 -   **User interface elements**: Custom dropdowns or buttons for model selection and fullscreen toggling.
 -   **Performance optimizations**: Any specific techniques applied to improve rendering performance or reduce latency.
 -   **Custom A-Frame components**: Development of unique A-Frame components to extend functionality beyond the standard offerings of A-Frame Extras.
+-   **Audio control integration**: Model-specific and ambient sounds with independent controls.

 For detailed insights into the implementation, it is recommended to review the source code, particularly `index.html` and any associated JavaScript files.